 Ternary operator with values

-In a wide range of programming languages, we can find if
+In a wide range of programming languages, we can find if/then/else logic.

 JavaScript provides a ternary1 operator that allows us to express this kind of